Intensification of tilted atmospheric vortices by asymmetric diabatic heating: Dimensionless governing equations and distinguished limits

-Table \ref{tab:AtmosphericCharacteristics} lists general characteristics of the near-tropical atmosphere combined in Table~\ref{tab:ReferenceValues} to form reference values for non-dimensionalization.
-Let an asterisc denote dimensional quantities, then the unknowns and coordinates in \eq{eq:CompressibleFlowEquationsDimless} are
+Table \ref{tab:AtmosphericCharacteristics} lists general characteristics of the near-tropical atmosphere.
+Together with the combined values in Table~\ref{tab:ReferenceValues} they form reference values for non-dimensionalization.
+Let an asterisk denote dimensional quantities, then the unknowns and coordinates in \eq{eq:CompressibleFlowEquationsDimless} are